phineas-pta/kinh_nhat_tung/README.md

 # use locally

-with Jekyll: `bundle install` to install all dependencies then `bundle exec jekyll serve --no-watch`
+with Jekyll: `bundle install` to install all dependencies then `bundle exec jekyll serve --no-watch --baseurl ''`

 with Docker: `docker run -p 4000:4000 horimiyasanxmiyamurakun/dr.doofenshmirtz`

+the site is served at `localhost:4000`